jkeefe/gcal-to-slack-status/PROCESS_NOTES.md

 # Process Notes

-Here's where I keep rough notes on how I make this.
+Here's where I keep rough notes on how I made this.
+I write these to keep track of what I did for the future, not as a clear guide for others.
+But feel free to wander through with me, and drop me a note if you'd like more info.

 ## The plan